LuisEUM/InstagramScraper/README.md

 <br/>

 - `PATCH` **http://localhost:4000/api/v1/target/638e2d61299a42fd7035f04e:**
-    - If the `body` is empty, it will overwrites and updates from scratch selected in the param with the id.
+    - If the `body` is empty, it will overwrites and updates from scratch selected in the param with the `id`.
 This will run the main script again, collecting the target instagram account data.
     - If you fill the `body` with `username`, `followers` or `totalFollowers`, it will not run any script and will only overwrite the values of the keys you sent.
 This is perfect in case your target name has changed or you have the list of followers from another api.

 ```